-Femoroacetabular Impingement (FAI) occurs when the ball (femoral head) and socket (acetabulum) rub abnormally together causing damage to the hip joint, including the articular cartilage or the fibrocartilage (labrum).
+Femoroacetabular impingement (FAI) happens when the ball and socket rub together abnormally, causing damage to the hip joint over time.

-Cam Impingement: refers to a femoral headball that is out-of-round with too much bone.
+- Cam impingement means that the ball is out-of-round with too much bone.
 It is more common in men.

-Pincer Impingement: refers to an acetabulum (cup) that is too deep and overhangs the femoral head.
+- Pincer impingement means that the socket is too deep and hangs over the ball.
 It is more common in women.

 Why does the hip labrum tear?

 FAI can cause the labrum around the hip joint to get pinched.
 Activities such as running, playing basketball, skiing, yoga, or dancing can cause repetitive trauma to the labrum between the cam or pincer lesions.
 This damage may cause a tear to develop.

 Once the labrum tears, it does not function as well as it should.
 Labral tears can cause pain that is often felt in the groin or at the top of the hip.

 What are the symptoms of FAI and labral tears?

 - Difficulty getting in and out of a car

 - Locking, catching, or clicking in the hip